 Similarly, most of the participants were women and, therefore, the results might not be transferable to men.

 To date, little high quality research has investigated these types of therapeutic techniques.
-However, some studies have found benefits from certain types of balneotherapy on osteoarthritis.
+However,

 It must be stressed that available studies have included only small numbers of participants and run for relatively short periods.